 What’s covered in the AKG warranty policy?

-AKG has a one-year warranty period, and it covers defects from manufacturing.
+AKG’s warranty policy varies between items, with some having a 3-year warranty period to a few having a lifetime warranty.
+You can see which items apply here, and if yours isn’t listed there and has no information in the original packaging, it is likely not covered under any warranty.
+The warranty covers defects from manufacturing.
 You need the original receipt or invoice from the purchase, and a serial number.
 This warranty doesn’t cover damage done by the consumer, just anything that happens in the process of making the headphones.
 And don’t even try to pass off those cat bites on the headband as a material defect.
 Not going to happen!

 What do the Apple and Beats warranty policies cover?